Beranames/beranames-contracts-v2/README.md

    reverseRegistrar.setName(string name) public returns (bytes32 node)
 ```

-When called by account `x`, sets the resolver for the name `hex(x) + '.addr.reverse'` to a default resolver, and sets the name record on that name to the specified name.
+When called by account `x`, sets the resolver for the name `hex(x) + '.addr.reverse'` to a default resolver, and sets the name record on that name to the specified _name_.
 This method facilitates setting up simple reverse records for users in a single transaction.

 #### Reverse Resolving